 The Scroll to Find option can be found in all input blocks as a drop-down (see the picture below) and can be used to scroll up or down.
 This can be useful when searching in long-form content such as web pages where elements are loaded asynchronously, e.g. using infinity scroll.
 Once we select one of the drop-down options, we will see three options that can be used as per our requirements:

 - Max repeats: The maximum number of times to perform a scroll before giving up searching for the web element

 - Amount: The amount of scrolling that will be performed on each scroll

 - Delay (sec): The delay in seconds between each of the scroll amounts

-If your page is long and you have an element that is far below and not visible to the user, you can use the Scroll into View option in the Find Web Element block.
+If our page is long and we have an element that is far below and not visible to the user, we can use the Scroll into View option in the Find Web Element block.
 When users select this checkbox, any found web element is automatically scrolled into view.